 What does UM/UIM mean and how does this coverage work?

-UM stands for uninsured motorist and UIM stands for underinsured motorist.
-In the event of an accident (once you have accepted a ride or are transporting a passenger) with a driver who is uninsured or underinsured and is ultimately at fault for bodily injury caused to you and/or your passengers, our UM/UIM coverage will apply up to $1M per accident.
+In the event of an accident (once you have accepted a ride or are transporting a passenger) with a driver who is uninsured (UM) or underinsured (UIM) and is ultimately at fault for bodily injury caused to you and/or your passengers, our UM/UIM coverage will apply (coverage limits vary by state).
 There is no deductible on our UM/UIM policy.

 It depends on the coverage.
 During the time the Lyft Driver app is on and available to accept a request (also known as “driver mode”), the contingent liability policy is in effect.

 The other three coverages are in effect beginning when you’ve accepted a passenger ride request and are on your way to pick the passenger up.
 These coverages continue while you’re giving a ride to a passenger until the time you end the ride in the app.